spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 git@github.com:spectrocloud/tutorials.git
 ```

-Change directory to the tutorial folder.
+Change the directory to the tutorial folder.

 <br />